zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 :::tip
 You can leverage the Zowe CLI Identity Federation (IDF) Plug-in for Zowe CLI to extend Zowe CLI to make it easier to map mainframe users with an identity provided by an external identity provider.
-The Plug-in is designed to work with the ESMs: IBM RACF, Broadcom ACF2, and Broadcom Top Secret.
+This plug-in is designed to work with the ESMs: IBM RACF, Broadcom ACF2, and Broadcom Top Secret.

 For more information about the Zowe CLI Identity Federation Plug-in, see the [README file in the api-layer repo](https://github.com/zowe/api-layer/edit/v3.x.x/zowe-cli-id-federation-plugin/README.md).
 :::